linagora/linshare/documentation/EN/installation/linshare-install-centOS-7.md

 Then, to interconnect __Linshare__ with your LDAP user directory, create a new domain from the section "DOMAINS".
 For further informations, please refer to the __Configuration and administration manual__ of __LinShare__ [__LINSHARE:CONF__].

 <a name="instalUR">

-##Installation of the Upload Request component (optional)
+## Installation of the Upload Request component (optional)

 </a>

 This module allows to an external account to access a file upload interface, which you can configure in the administration interface.

-Note :
+>Note :<br/>

-     - If you activate the "Upload Request" functionnality, you will have to deploy this component.
+     If you activate the "Upload Request" functionnality, you will have to deploy this component.

 <a name="dlmoduleUR">

-####Download of the module
+#### Download of the module

 </a>

 This module in on free download at the following address :

   * [http://download.linshare.org/versions/](http://download.linshare.org/versions/)